solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 }
 ```

-To finish the logic off, we will execute the transfer; this time, we will have
+To finish the logic off, we will execute the transfer; this time, we will have to
-to transfer the funds in a different way.
+transfer the funds in a different way.
 Because we are transferring from an
-account that also holds data, we cannot use the `system_program::transfer`
+account that also holds data, we cannot use the `system_program::transfer` method
-method as we did before.
-If we try to, the instructions will fail to execute
+as we did before.
+If we try to, the instruction will fail to execute with the
-with the following error:
+following error:

 ```zsh
 'Transfer: `from` must not carry data'